All Episodes

 That's it.

-And, you know, one glorious nation under God, we are one family, as the president says in his rallies.
+We are one family, as the president says in his rallies.

-That'd be good for everybody.
+That would be good for everybody.

-It just is uh unbelievable.
+It just is unbelievable.

-But you know, that's like Buddha judge and Warren, you know, Warren blasting Buddha Judge for taking advantage of white male privilege by claiming victory in Iowa.
+But, you know, that's like Buddha Judge and Warren, you know, Warren blasting Buddha Judge for taking advantage of white male privilege by claiming victory in Iowa.

-I'm like, well, I don't think anybody can really claim victory in Iowa because it was an unmitigated disaster, but it does it is a reminder.
+I'm like, well, I don't think anybody can really claim victory in Iowa because it was an unmitigated disaster.

 And the coverage sucks.

-We got less coverage, and millions lost their doctors and millions lost their plans.
+And millions lost their doctors and millions lost their plans.

-There is close to 40% of Americans in this country now, they have one Obama care exchange option period.
+There is close to 40% of Americans in this country now, they have one Obama care exchange option, period.

 Take it or leave it.

-Now, the mandate tax gone thanks to President Trump.
+Now, the mandate tax gone, thanks to President Trump.

 It should have been gone.

-That's when I the that's when I had had it the most with Republicans after the president gets elected and all those show votes on health care, and then when it mattered, oh yeah, we didn't really mean what we were saying.
+That's when I had had it the most with Republicans after the president gets elected and all those show votes on health care.

 That was just for show.